Rhodes-CS-Department/comp241-sp23/project1/index.md

 ## Suggestions and hints:

 - Once the mouse is directly north/south/east or west of the flower, it should remove itself from the board (use `removeSelfFromBoard()`) and **print out the number of steps it took to find the flower**.
+Moving forward counts as a step, and turning right or left also counts as a step.
 (Hint: Use a instance variable/field in the `Mouse` class to keep track of the number of steps.)

 - `Mouse` may extend `Actor`, as it does when you start, or if you want it to extend `Bug`, you can do that too.
 However, this may cause some problems because `Bug`s drop `Flowers` when they move forward.
 You may just want to copy and paste some of the `Bug` methods into `Mouse`, such as the turning and moving methods and modify them as appropriate.